LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Uncomputation
 -------------
-When modified clean ancillae or linking qubits can be uncomputed, the programmer may provide an explicit uncomputation block to reverse their effects.
+When modified clean ancillae or linking qubits can be uncomputed, the programmer may provide an explicit uncomputation block to allow for safe reuse of those qubits.
 This is done using the ``@leqo.uncompute`` annotation, which defines a scoped region that is disabled by default via an ``if (false)`` statement.
 The compiler may override this statement to ``true`` if uncomputation of the associated qubits is determined to be necessary.